 Workshops at IMSI are typically interdisciplinary in character, and up to a week in length.
 They need not be within the scope of Institute themes.
 Workshops are generally scheduled a year in advance, but shorter timelines may be considered if circumstances warrant.
-Standalone workshops are most often scheduled during the winter quarter (January-March).
+Standalone workshops are most often scheduled during the winter (January-March) or summer (June-August), but may be scheduled during other times of year if time is available on our workshop calendar.
 Proposals for workshops should include the following elements:

 - Title of the workshop

 - Scientific description: A description of the topic for the workshop in terms accessible to a general audience of mathematical scientists.
 What are the goals for the workshop, and why is the topic timely?

 - Brief description: A brief description of the workshop, suitable for the workshop web page.

 - Organizing committee: List of the proposed organizers, with a primary contact identified.
 Please include contact information for all members of the organizing committee.